 Syracuse University College of Law prides itself on its dedication to teaching, and the personal attention our faculty give to every student.

 During the first year of study, students learn the basics of public and private law.
-The following courses are required for all first-year students to provide them with the necessary grounding in fundamental legal concepts: Civil Procedure, Constitutional Law, Contracts, Criminal Law, Legal Communication and Research I and II, Property, Torts and a lawyering skills course.
+The following courses are required for all first-year students to provide them with the necessary grounding in fundamental legal concepts: Civil Procedure, Constitutional Law, Contracts, Criminal Law, Legal Communication and Research I and II, Property, Torts, and Professional Responsibility.

 All courses taken in the first year are one-semester.